 April 21, 2020Students Bridge the Gap in Gensler-Supported Studio

-During spring 2020, Interior Architecture and Architecture students in Assistant Professor Rana Abudayyeh’s studio have worked alongside professionals from Gensler to bridge the gap between traditional academia and applied design.
+During spring 2020, Interior Architecture and Architecture students in Assistant Professor Rana Abudayyeh’s studio worked alongside professionals from Gensler to bridge the gap between traditional academia and applied design.

-Working closely with Gensler has allowed students to build upon the theories and skillsets they have learned at UT while exposing them to design aspects that extend beyond a curriculum.
+Working closely with Gensler allowed students to build upon the theories and skillsets they have learned at UT while exposing them to design aspects that extend beyond a curriculum.

-“Our partnership with Gensler has been beneficial on many levels,” says Professor Abudayyeh.
+“Our partnership with Gensler has been beneficial on many levels,” says Abudayyeh.
 “The partnership encouraged innovative and sustainable design solutions cognizant that human experience is ultimately at the center of any design problem.
 In order to enable this collaboration, we relied on virtual exchanges with our Gensler partners early in the semester.
 This approach to design education assumed a different relevance as a result of the COVID-19 pandemic.
 As virtual classes became the norm for everyone, our studio was well prepared to tackle this transition.
-I am blown away by the students’ resilience and resolve to see their projects through, and grateful to our Gensler partners who supported and guided the studio on many levels.”
+I was blown away by the students’ resilience and resolve to see their projects through, and grateful to our Gensler partners who supported and guided the studio on many levels.”